Reese Witherspoon Is Launching Another New Show & Here’s What It Means For Her Net Worth

 Witherspoon – like seemingly everyone else in Hollywood – is heading to the Quibi app to narrate and appear in a forthcoming documentary series about nature’s phenomenal females called Fierce Queens.

-The series will explore dramatic natural history stories from a female perspective, Deadline reports.
 And paycheck for work in Fierce Queens?
 The range of pay for voice actors can vary wildly, but many in Hollywood enjoy the work as it allows them to stretch and express emotions only through words, not through actions and expression.
-According to Voices.com, a resource for those doing voice-over work, rates start at $55 (£42) per hour.
+According to Voices.com, a resource for those doing voice-over work, rates start at $55 USD per hour.
 However, the pay scale is a bit higher for celebs, who can earn millions voicing a big-budget movie, according to Fox Business.
+Owen Wilson reportedly made $2.5 million USD to return for Cars 2, and Angelina Jolie banked a quick million for her work in Kung Fu Panda.

-Owen Wilson reportedly made $2.5 million (£1.9 million) to return for Cars 2, and Angelina Jolie banked a quick million for her work in Kung Fu Panda.
+And paycheck for work in Fierce Queens?
+The range of pay for voice actors can vary wildly, but many in Hollywood enjoy the work as it allows them to stretch and express emotions only through words, not through actions and expression.
+According to Voices.com, a resource for those doing voice-over work, rates start at $55 USD per hour.
+However, the pay scale is a bit higher for celebs, who can earn millions voicing a big-budget movie, according to Fox Business.
+Owen Wilson reportedly made $2.5 million USD to return for Cars 2, and Angelina Jolie banked a quick million for her work in Kung Fu Panda.

 Advertisement